Md-Jahedul-Islam/photo-editor-pillow-python/README.md

 Step 3: Press "start" button to start a regression.

-Step 4: After that a Start session dialogue box will appear, from where select & open the regression.vsif file.
+Step 4: After that a Start session dialogue box will appear, from where select & open the uart_regression.vsif file.

 Step 5: To see the progress press refresh button & wait for progress to be 100%.

 Step 6: To see coverage report press "vplan" and press "ok" to pop up dialogue box.

 Step 7: It will cause to apper another dialogue box called "Automatic Coverage merge", from where select (merge coverage).
-ALso have to select the "Show this dialogue again" before press Ok.
+Also have to select the "Show this dialogue again" before press Ok.